Duck8605/CTF_Write_Up/MobPsycho.md

 ## Basic Idea of the Problem:

-Well, loved the name of the challenge tbh…full on anime vibes but whatever.
 The challenge basically gives you an apk file and then simply expects you to find the flag.
 It can be anywhere in the apk file.

 ## Solution: